Hello lovelies! It’s the perfect time to share how easy it is to make your own DIY sweater Pumpkins!

-The chunky ivory sweater was awesome because it had two great patterns in the same sweater.
+What was so great about the chunky ivory sweater was that it had two great patterns in the same sweater.
 You can see them both here…

 It had a fabulous cable knit on the front and this ribbed look on the back that was perfect for a sweater pumpkin!